hsteude/communicating_agents/README.md

 ```

 #### Installation
-Assuming you have a fresh virtual environmen wiht python 3.7 or higher, run the following code in the root of this project.
+Assuming you have a fresh virtual environment wiht python 3.7 or higher, run the following code in the root of this project.
 ```shell
 pip install -e .
 ```